Carl Oscar Malm: First schools for the deaf

 In 1845, Malm went to Porvoo.
-He began tutoring two deaf boys in Koivisto, David Fredrik Hirn and Sten Sirén in early 1846.
-Later that year, with the assistance and support of role model Ossian Edmund Borg, son of the founder of the Manilla School, Malm opened a private school for the deaf, with his students being the first two students.
+He began tutoring two deaf boys, David Fredrik Hirn and Sten Sirén, in Koivisto in early 1846.
+Later that year, with the assistance and support of role model Ossian Edmund Borg, son of the founder of the Manilla School, Malm opened a private school for the deaf, with Hirn and Sirén being the first two students.
 The school was opened in his father's house at Kankurinkuja 5 and was the first school for the deaf in Finland.
 Malm knew there must be more potential deaf students, so he placed an advertisement for the school in the newspaper Borgå Tidning and later requested the Diocese of Porvoo to determine the number of deaf people in the country: 1,466, with 602 under the age of 20.
 In contrast to the oralism commonly used in deaf education at the time, his school focused primarily on sign language and written Swedish (see manualism).
 Lessons were initially taught in what would be the beginnings of Finnish Sign Language.